ilhamhady/custom-iframe-block/readme.txt

 2. Enter the URL you want to embed in the iframe, as well as the width and aspect ratio.
 3. Save or publish your post to see the iframe in action.

+== Known Issue ==

+* If the iframe isn't displaying correctly, it might be due to your theme.
+To resolve this issue, consider wrapping it within a single-column block.

 == Screenshots ==

 1. Iframe block in Gutenberg editor.